MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 ## Add a list as a co-owner

 You can add SharePoint lists as co-owners of a flow so that everyone who has edit access to the list automatically gets edit access to the flow.
-After<!--Writing Style Guide--> the flow is shared, you can simply distribute a link to it.
+After the flow is shared, you can simply distribute a link to it.
 More information: [Training: Create and set up a SharePoint list](https://support.microsoft.com/office/training-create-and-set-up-a-list-1ddc1f5a-a908-478b-bb6d-608f34b71f94)

 > [!TIP]
 > Use a list when the flow is connected to SharePoint, and use a group in all other cases.